UPF Q&A

 UPF is not emergency aid.
 The programme aims to restore Ukraine's economy and society sustainably via projects in circular construction, healthcare, sustainable energy, agriculture, and water.

-Yes, that is possible.
-But note that we will not process more than 2 applications from the same group, partner or fiscal entity.
+Yes, you can.
+But, it is not allowed to have more than 2 UPF projects approved from the same group, partner or fiscal unit to which this company belongs.

 No, there is no preference for larger or smaller projects.
 You can submit project proposals for a subsidy of 0.5 million to 4 million euros.